+(1) Schedule 1, Division 1, Clause (3) requires a marine surveyor accredited in stability approval or a Recognised Organisation to verify the calculation of heeling moment or maximum loading for an EX40 vessel as a part of initial survey.
-- (1) Schedule 1, Division 2, clause 2.3 of Exemption 40 requires the surveyor to be satisfied that the vessel's stability characteristics are fit for the purpose for which the vessel is intended. - (2) The surveyor may verify stability compliance in accordance with a standard such as the NSCV, ISO, AS/NZS, ABYC, USCG or similar, and may also accept third-party documentation of compliance.
-In this case, the surveyor must consider if the applied standard is appropriate for the intended operations of the vessel. - (3) Stability compliance may also be demonstrated by direct calculations, testing or other suitable means, by an Accredited Marine Surveyor with category b

-Addition of note in relation to sheltered waters load capacity criteria. accreditation, or by a Recognised Organisation.

-- (4) The assessment must be documented and demonstrate that: - (a) the stability characteristics over the range of foreseeable loading conditions and when exposed to the effects of one or more heeling moments: - (i) minimise the risk of the vessel capsizing; - (ii) avoid excessive angles of heel that could threaten the safety of people on board the vessel; and - (iii) return the vessel to an upright position; and - (b) the analysis is appropriate to the vessel's operational area, operation and form and: - (i) the nature and likelihood of potential hazards; and - (ii) the likely consequences of inadequate stability.

-Note Sheltered waters stability criteria are not considered appropriate for vessels operating outside of D waters.

-- (5) If a net reel, deck load, crane or lifting device is fitted to the vessel, its effect must be taken into account in the vessel's stability assessment, and: - (a) a net reel, crane or lifting device must not be fitted to a vessel if it is capable of: - (i) generating a heeling moment that may endanger or capsize the vessel; or - (ii) creating a loading condition that exceeds the maximum loading for the vessel; and - (b) a heeling moment may be taken as the lesser of: - (i) the moment generated by the device; - (ii) the breaking strain of a net; or - (iii) the breaking strain of salvagers etc.
+- (2) Schedule 1, Division 2, clause 2.3 of Exemption 40 requires the surveyor to be satisfied that the vessel's stability characteristics are fit for the purpose for which the vessel is intended. - (3) The surveyor may verify stability compliance in accordance with a standard such as the NSCV, ISO, AS/NZS, ABYC, USCG or similar, and may also accept third party documentation of compliance.
+In this case, the surveyor must consider if the applied standard is appropriate for the intended operations of the vessel. - (4) Stability compliance may also be demonstrated by direct calculations, testing or other suitable means, by an Accredited Marine Surveyor with category b accreditation, or by a Recognised Organisation. - (5) The stability assessment must be documented and demonstrate that: - (a) the stability characteristics over the range of foreseeable loading conditions and when exposed to the effects of one or more heeling moments: - (i) minimise the risk of the vessel capsizing; - (ii) avoid excessive angles of heel that could threaten the safety of people on board the vessel: and - (iii) return the vessel to an upright position; and - (b) the analysis is appropriate to the vessel's operational area, operation and form and: - (i) the nature and likelihood of potential hazards; and - (ii) the likely consequences of inadequate stability.Note A sheltered waters stability assessment is not fit for purpose for vessels operating outside of D waters. - (6) A net reel, deck load, crane or lifting device may only be fitted to the vessel, if its effect has been included in the vessel's stability assessment, and: - (a) the item cannot create a heeling moment that endangers or capsizes the vessel: and - (b) cannot create a loading condition that exceeds the maximum loading for the vessel. - (7) For (5) the heeling moment may be taken as the lesser of: - (a) the moment generated by the device; - (b) the breaking strain of a net; or - (c) the breaking strain of salvagers etc.